cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

  ```

 ## *assets* folder
-App Specific folder that contains images files like png
+App Specific folder that contains images files like png, svg, jpg, etc

 ## *modules* folder
+Main folder to hold the the Module Specific folders

 ## *shared* folder
+App Specific folder to hold any asset that is not an image and that it should be

 ## *components* folder
 ## *\*-actions* files
 ## *\*-models* files